mshih01/aacalc2/README.md

 				- recommend a subset of the defending army that meets target percentage to defend.
 				- recommend a subset of the attacking army that meets target percentage to win.
 		- maximum ipc profit.
-			- Given an attacking army, defending army.  set the retreat mode to expected profit mode.  set the territory to is_deadzone
+			- Given an attacking army and defending army, set the retreat mode to expected profit mode and the territory to is_deadzone.
 				- recommend the army that maximizes expected profit.
 With EV retreat, and is_deadzone, army smaller than maximum army size may be optimal

 ## Future work:

-- The current cost reporting and EV based analysis is based IPC cost of units.
+- The current cost reporting and EV-based analysis is based on IPC cost of units.
     - This could be generalized to any arbitrary cost function (user input -- or custom preset)
         - For example a cost function that emphasizes unit count.
         - Or one that mirrors attack power.